Chavez breaks silence, says governing Venezuela

 “There will be elections, re-election and a new term for Hugo Chavez.”

-Allies seen as potential replacements for him if he cannot run in the October 7 vote include Jaua, Foreign Minister Nicolas Maduro, and National Assembly President Diosdado Cabello.
+Allies seen as potential replacements for him if he cannot run include Jaua, Foreign Minister Nicolas Maduro, and National Assembly President Diosdado Cabello.

 Chavez’s two daughters, who have no political experience but frequently appear with him in public, are seen as potential stand-ins who could command respect from supporters and allies.

-“There is no way to know the likelihood of any given scenario without serious information about Chavez’s health,” said local pollster and analyst Luis Vicente Leon via Twitter.
+“There is no way to know the likelihood of any given scenario without serious information about Chavez’s health,” said local pollster and analyst Luis Vicente Leon.

 “But one thing is clear: Chavez will be the candidate, dead or alive.
 Even if Chavez is physically absent, the campaign will be full of his symbols, photos, messages and missions.”